-Follow all applicable directions, restrictions, and precautions on this label and the EPA registered label for EPA Reg.
-No. 56228-63.
+For use of this product under this SLN follow all applicable directions, restrictions, and precautions for use of Compound DRC-1339 Concentrate - Bird Control, EPA Reg.
+No. 56228-63, on this SLN label and the EPA registered label.
 It is a violation of Federal law to use this product in a manner inconsistent with its labeling.